 The Company retains the services of Mr. Jeffrey C. Royer, pursuant to a services agreement between Mr. Royer and the Company dated as of January 1, 2015, to fulfill the position of Chairman of the board of directors and to provide related strategic leadership and guidance to the board of directors and management of the Company.
-As consideration for the services provided under the agreement, the Company agreed to pay Mr. Royer an annual fee of \$75 either in cash or securities of the Company as mutually agreed between the Company and Mr. Royer.
-For the year ended December 31, 2021 and 2020 the Company paid \$44 and \$44, respectively, to Mr. Royer under this agreement.
+As consideration for the services provided under the agreement, the Company agreed to pay Mr. Royer an annual fee of \$94 either in cash or securities of the Company as mutually agreed between the Company and Mr. Royer.
+For the year ended December 31, 2022 and 2021 the Company paid \$125 and \$44, respectively, to Mr. Royer under this agreement.

-2385796 Ontario Inc., the Company's largest shareholder, purchased 17,225,192 common shares in the Private Placement (Note 21).
+During the year ended December 31, 2021, 2385796 Ontario Inc., the Company's largest shareholder, purchased 17,225,192 common shares in the Private Placement (Note 21).
 Mr. Royer exercises control and direction over investment decisions of the shareholder.